ollevche/payments-handler/README.md

 ```

 ## Payments handler
 The API provides a single HTTP endpoint by the following path: `/payments/options`.
-It expectes to read `product_id` from query params.
-It's possible to import `insomnia.json` and send requests via [Insomnia tool](https://insomnia.rest/).
+It expects to read `product_id` from query params.
+It's possible to import `insomnia.json` and send requests via [the Insomnia tool](https://insomnia.rest/).
 Note: third-party dependencies are emulated.

 Example request-response via curl (with beatified JSON):
 ```